 - Correct their behaviour.
 Next time you notice your cat ‘going’ in an area you don’t want them to, immediately pick them up and put them in the tray, and then give them a treat.
 You’re building a positive association between needing the toilet, going to the tray, and being rewarded.
 Do not scold them for using the wrong ‘area’ for going to the toilet before you move them, this will have the opposite of the intended effect.
 They’ll view being put in the tray as being part of the punishment.
 Repeat this step as many times as necessary – you should find they get the idea quickly.
 Cats are intelligent, and they understand what they tray is for.

 - Keep the litter tray clean.
 This is vitally important whilst they’re learning to use it.
 You don’t want them being put off by messy under-paw conditions, or bad smells.
 Clear out waste at least once a day, and keep the tray well topped up with fresh litter.
-Once your cat is confident, you can begin experimenting with covered trays, and different cat litter types, but makes sure they’re completely comfortable using the tray first.
+Once your cat is confident, you can begin experimenting with covered trays, and different cat litters, but makes sure they’re completely comfortable using the tray first.
 That means going at least a couple of weeks without accidentally going to the toilet anywhere else in the house.

 Thanks for taking the time to read our guide.
 We hope it’s been useful to you!